My Works

 A site organized around content type, not user intent.
 Speaking buried under About Us.
 Donate three levels deep.
 New products with no entry point at all.

 The homepage led with a four-column grid of Publications, Podcasts, Webinars, and Book a Speaker — equal weight, no hierarchy.
 It read like an archive maintained by people who already knew where everything was.
+Five top-level items.
+None of them said "Speakers."

 Before